bitmakerlabs/python-dev-setup-guide-mac/README.md

 **Never run sudo in front of these gem commands**, or it may install to the wrong folder.

-You can look at your gems by running
+Rails might take a while to install.
+When the installation is done, you can look at your installed gems by running

 ```bash
 gem list
 ```

 Verify that Rails is there and that the version is 4.2.5.
+Now run:

 ```bash
 rails --version
 ```

 It should say `Rails 4.2.5`.

 ### Making a New Rails Project